prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- And then the "write" ZIO is issued...
+- Next, when the block's buffer is full, its write will be issued to disk...

 ---